Home > Blog > Car Accidents > Nausea and Vomiting After a Car Crash in Mobile: What You Need to Know

 Putting Off Medical Attention After a Car Crash Can Hurt Your Claim

 Medical records create a direct link between the collision and your symptoms.
 When you seek treatment immediately, doctors document what happened and when your symptoms started.
-This documentation becomes critical evidence.
+This documentation provides critical evidence for your claim.

 What Are Reasons Crash Victims Feel Nauseous or Vomit After a Car Accident?

-Nausea and vomiting after a car crash can stem from multiple causes.
-Some are temporary stress responses, while others may signal serious medical emergencies.
+Nausea and vomiting after a car crash may stem from multiple causes.
+You may be having a temporary stress response or your symptoms may indicate a serious medical emergency.
 Without a medical diagnosis, you cannot know for sure what is going on, and with internal injuries, time is critical – as in minutes can count.

 Some of the specific reasons a crash victim may be nauseous or throwing up include:

-- Serious Internal Injury: Nausea and vomiting can be warning signs of traumatic brain injuries, internal bleeding, organ damage, and other life-threatening conditions that require immediate emergency medical care.
+• Serious or Life-threatening Internal Injury: Nausea and vomiting can be warning signs of traumatic brain injuries, internal bleeding, organ damage, and other life-threatening conditions that require immediate emergency medical care.

 Serious Car Accident Injuries That May Cause Nausea and Vomiting

-Nausea and vomiting after a car crash often indicate your body is responding to serious trauma.
-These symptoms should never be ignored, especially in the hours and days following a collision in Mobile.
-The injuries that cause nausea and vomiting can be life-threatening if left untreated.
+Nausea and vomiting after a car crash should never be ignored, especially in the early hours and days following a collision in Mobile.
+Severe internal injuries that may cause you to feel nauseous or vomit can be life-threatening if left untreated.

-- Traumatic Brain Injuries: Any blow to the head during a crash can cause concussions, brain bleeds, or skull fractures that trigger nausea, vomiting, dizziness, and confusion.
+• Traumatic Brain Injuries: Any blow to the head during a crash can cause concussions, brain bleeds, or skull fractures that trigger nausea, vomiting, dizziness, and confusion.
+And contrary to popular believe, you can have a concussion without blacking out or losing consciousness.

-If you experience any of these symptoms after a car accident in Mobile, seek emergency medical care immediately.
+If you experience any of these symptoms after a car accident in Mobile, you need urgent medical care.

 Why Seek Legal Representation as Soon After Your Alabama Car Crash as Possible